EEEBalanceBug-Team6/Server/README.md

 - [x]  Test the checkOptions function.
 - [x]  Finish the update and turn methods.
 (Added the turn as a response to the node method)
 - [x]  Add code for backtracking of the rover in case it encounters a node it has seen before.(This is done with a boolean)
+- [x]  Write Dijkstra’s Algorithm equivalent on data structure in javascript.
 - [ ]  Check if the last bullet point about response of update function has been implemented.
 - [ ]  Check that newdata is updated even when you encounter a node that you have been to before.
-- [ ]  Create placeholder functions that interact with ESP32 for movement (Based on feedback from the server).
-- [ ]  Understand subprocess creation for interacting with Python files for Dijkstra's Algorithm.
-(Use fs library of js?)
-- [ ]  Send output of data structure to database, also send it to frontend to render the map.
+- [ ]  Send output of data structure to database.
-- [ ]  Write Dijkstra’s Algorithm equivalent on data structure in javascript.

 ## Notes on Tasks